 - A high-speed data connection (10Mbps down-link and 4.75Mbps up-link).

 On your Xbox One, launch the Microsoft Store to search for apps.
 Search for the Xbox Insider Hub, and install it to your console.
 If you’re not already enrolled in the Xbox Insider program, you’ll need to enroll.
 You can do this from within the app, or you can enroll on your Windows computer.

 Step 2: Get the necessary Android app set up

 You’ll need the Xbox Game Streaming app (available on Google Play).
 Install the app on your Android phone or tablet.
 Once installed, you’ll need to run the app and sign into the same Microsoft Account you’re using with Xbox Insider on your Xbox One.
 Once signed in, select “Let’s play!”

 This app is home to both Xbox Game Streaming and Project xCloud.
-It should default to the Xbox Game Streaming landing page, but in the event you find yourself on the Project xCloud side of the app, there’s a navigation button in the top left of the screen that can switch you back to the Xbox Game Streaming section.
+It should default to the Xbox Game Streaming landing page, but in the event, you find yourself on the Project xCloud side of the app, there’s a navigation button in the top left of the screen that can switch you back to the Xbox Game Streaming section.

-Step 3: Set up your Xbox One
+Step 3: Set up your Xbox Game

 Make sure your Xbox One is powered on, connected to a TV, and connected to the internet.
 Then, from your Xbox Game Streaming app, select the Setup new Xbox button to begin.
 If all works out, you’ll see a prompt on your TV.
 Select the “Enable” option.